liquity/dev/packages/contracts/test-report.md

       ✓ decreaseTroveDebt(): reverts when called by an account that is not BorrowerOperations ActivePool
-      ✓ sendETH(): reverts when called by an account that is not BO nor TroveM nor SP ✓ increaseLUSDDebt(): reverts when called by an account that is not BO nor TroveM ✓ decreaseLUSDDebt(): reverts when called by an account that is not BO nor TroveM nor SP ✓ fallback(): reverts when called by an account that is not Borrower Operations nor Default Pool DefaultPool
+      ✓ sendETH(): reverts when called by an account that is not BO nor TroveM nor SP ✓ increaseXBRLDebt(): reverts when called by an account that is not BO nor TroveM ✓ decreaseXBRLDebt(): reverts when called by an account that is not BO nor TroveM nor SP ✓ fallback(): reverts when called by an account that is not Borrower Operations nor Default Pool DefaultPool
-      ✓ sendETHToActivePool(): reverts when called by an account that is not TroveManager ✓ increaseLUSDDebt(): reverts when called by an account that is not TroveManager ✓ decreaseLUSD(): reverts when called by an account that is not TroveManager ✓ fallback(): reverts when called by an account that is not the Active Pool StabilityPool
+      ✓ sendETHToActivePool(): reverts when called by an account that is not TroveManager ✓ increaseXBRLDebt(): reverts when called by an account that is not TroveManager ✓ decreaseXBRL(): reverts when called by an account that is not TroveManager ✓ fallback(): reverts when called by an account that is not the Active Pool StabilityPool
-      ✓ offset(): reverts when called by an account that is not TroveManager ✓ fallback(): reverts when called by an account that is not the Active Pool LUSDToken
+      ✓ offset(): reverts when called by an account that is not TroveManager ✓ fallback(): reverts when called by an account that is not the Active Pool XBRLToken
       ✓ mint(): reverts when called by an account that is not BorrowerOperations ✓ burn(): reverts when called by an account that is not BO nor TroveM nor SP ✓ sendToPool(): reverts when called by an account that is not StabilityPool